 Telesupervision is defined as supervision of psychological services through a synchronous audio and video format where the supervisor is not in the same physical location as the trainee.
 Rationale: Kennedy Krieger, consistent with CDC guidelines, switched the majority of its clinical services to remote delivery (telehealth).
-As a result, the Kennedy Krieger Behavioral Psychology and Neuropsychology Doctoral Internship Program switched all supervision over to telesupervision.
+As a result, the Kennedy Krieger Behavioral Psychology and Neuropsychology Doctoral Internship Program initially switched all supervision over to telesupervision.
+At this time, the program has shifted back to in-person supervision when possible and continues to utilize telesupervision when warranted.

-- 1. Until COVID-19 restrictions are lifted, up to 100% of individual and group supervision will occur via telesupervision.
+- 1. Until COVID-19 restrictions are lifted, up to 50% of individual and group supervision may occur via telesupervision.
 Telesupervision includes video and audio interaction (cannot be audio-only). - 2.
 Similar for expectations for in-person supervision, the supervisor will be an appropriately trained and licensed psychologist who will maintain full professional responsibility for the intern's clinical cases. - 3.
 This policy applies to all individual and group supervision of all interns.
 Although some interns will be on site with their supervisors, to maintain as much physical distancing and to eliminate as much sustained in-person contact as possible, it is still recommended that supervision occur via telesupervision from separate offices. - 4.
 To ensure that an initial relationship is established between the intern and the supervisor, each rotation is expected to schedule some onsite interactions with interns early in the training year.
 This will include usage of large outdoor spaces, large conference rooms, and other creative solutions to ensure social distancing.
 This will also help establish intern cohesion, considering that most interns will not be in the shared offices at the same time as with other intern cohorts in previous years. - 5.
 Each rotation will establish an 'on-call' supervisor for all clinical hours.
 This will provide interns with non-scheduled case consultation and crisis coverage.
 This will mimic our open door policy for in-person clinical care. - 6.
 Our secure videoconferencing system will ensure privacy and confidentiality during telesupervision.
 We use the same secure system for telesupervision as we do for our telehealth program for clinical care. - 7.
 Each intern will receive training on how to use the videoconferencing system.
-Each intern will also receive competency-based training on best practices for delivery of telehealth services. - 8.
+Each intern will also receive competency-based training on best practices for delivery of telehealth services - 8.
 Supervisors will remotely attend all sessions with the intern and patients until the intern demonstrates both the pre-requisite clinical skills as well as the best practice for delivery of telehealth skills. - 9.
 Once interns are approved to conduct telehealth services without supervisor presence in the remote session, supervisors will then conduct drop in observations as well as scheduled observations consistent with our supervision policy (at least two observations per evaluation period).